NK3210/Emotion_Detection/README.md

 Also a function regarding ' Unable to Detect ' is also added which occurs when the face of an image is not clearly visible, Sometimes the error may occur because the accuarcy of the model is about 0.6.

-Using the conda environment we process the GUI file
+Using the conda environment we process the GUI file.
 We get the following results:

 Opening: